Seals are one of the most adorable sea creatures. With their puppy-like features and behaviors, they are rightfully named "sea dogs."

 On an emotional level, seals have captivated people worldwide with their grace, beauty, and fascinating behaviors.
 Their charming expressions and playful nature have made them beloved subjects for photographers, artists, and wildlife enthusiasts.

-Seals are in danger of disappearing forever.
-Some seal species have gone extinct, like the Caribbean Monk Seal and Japanese Sea Lion.
-The Mediterranean and Hawaiian Monk Seal are also close to extinction.
+Many seal species are in danger of disappearing forever.
+Some seal species, like the Caribbean Monk Seal and Japanese Sea Lion, have gone extinct.
+The Hawaiian and Mediterranean Monk Seal are also close to extinction.

 For example, people are destroying their homes and polluting the environment.
 Climate change is also causing problems.
 Melting ice puts seal pups (especially ringed seals) at higher risk as they no longer have hiding places.
 Climate change also reduces food availability.